woowenjun99/tp/docs/UserGuide.md

             trans [FLAG] [SEARCH_PARAM]  - Appropriate flags are
-                                              i) desc : search by the description as search parameter ii) c : search by currency as search parameter iii) d : search by date as search parameter in the form dd-MM-yyyy iv) m : search by month as search parameter in the form MM-yyyy delete-account CURRENCY - deletes the account of that currency create-account CURRENCY - creates an account of that currency exit - exits the program
+                                              i) desc : search by the description as search parameter ii) c : search by currency as search parameter iii) d : search by date as search parameter in the form DD-MM-YYYY iv) m : search by month as search parameter in the form MM-YYYY delete-account CURRENCY - deletes the account of that currency create-account CURRENCY - creates an account of that currency exit - exits the program